Put-in-Bay Township, Ottawa County, Ohio: Boundaries

 Several communities are located in Put-in-Bay Township: the popular tourist village of Put-in-Bay on South Bass Island, and the unincorporated communities of Middle Bass on Middle Bass Island and Isle St. George on North Bass Island.

-Transportation is provided by private air service to several airports on the islands, including Put-in-Bay airport, from Port Clinton and the Jet Express ferry from Port Clinton and Sandusky to Put-in-Bay and a few other locations.
+Transportation is provided by private air service to several airports on the islands, including Put-in-Bay airport, from Erie-Ottawa International Airport in Port Clinton, the Miller Boat Line from Catawba Island to Put-in-Bay and Middle Bass Island, and the Jet Express ferry from Port Clinton and Sandusky to Put-in-Bay, Kelleys Island, and Cedar Point.

 AVAs

 One American Viticultural Area has been established in the township: